-If you are living close to Big White, like in beautiful Kelowna, you make me very jealous!
-Of course in saying this, if you are stuck in Kelowna you may be dreaming of the stunning beaches here in Australia.
-It’s always about what you can’t have isn’t it?
+If you live close to Big White, like in beautiful Kelowna, you make me very jealous!
+Of course, in saying this, if you are stuck in Kelowna, you may be dreaming of the stunning beaches here in Australia.
+It’s always about what you can’t have.

 Why Big White?

-I have been reminiscing about one of the best family holidays at Big White snow resort so I thought I’ll share some planning tips from our experience.
-It’s where my wife fell in love with pure white powder after she learnt how to ski and my son turned from a beginner to pro in 5 days.
-We stayed in a stunning ski in ski out condominium with a hot hub, kitchen and a great view.
+I have been reminiscing about one of the best family holidays at Big White snow resort, so I thought I’ll share some planning tips from our experience.
+It’s where my wife fell in love with pure white powder after she learned how to ski, and my son turned from a beginner to a pro in 5 days.
+We stayed in a stunning ski-in/out condominium with a hot hub, kitchen, and a great view.
 Big White also where I fell in love with night boarding… OMG!

-There are plenty of dining options for lunch if you want to get social without the usual lunchtime crowds you would find in other snow resorts.
+There are plenty of dining options for lunch if you want to get social without the usual lunchtime crowds you will find in other snow resorts.
 There’s no waiting around for public transport to get back to your accommodation or walking back a long way with all your ski equipment after a long day.
-You can just cruise back home at your own leisure as most of the accommodation is ski in ski out or thereabouts.
+You can cruise back home at your own leisure as most of the accommodation is ski-in, ski-out, or thereabouts.

 1. Book your holiday early

-Book your flights early and time it for late January to February for the best snow conditions.
-If you are from the east coast of Australia (Adelaide, Melbourne, Sydney, Brisbane), Air Canada comes out with awesome deals around June.
+Please book your flights early and time them for late January to February for the best snow conditions.
+If you are from Australia’s east coast (Adelaide, Melbourne, Sydney, Brisbane), Air Canada comes out with awesome deals around June.
 I booked our entire holiday for the 3 of us from Snow Capped Travel and saved around $500 compared to booking online.

 If you are booking via a travel agent, make sure you do your own ski holiday research online and ask travel agents to beat the online deals.
-I initially found a great flight deal via Skyscanner.com and ski in ski out accommodation deals via Booking.com then asked for Snow Capped to try and beat these.
-They actually came back with a lower price, better flight options and even included transfers to and from Kelowna.
+I initially found a great flight deal via Skyscanner.com and ski-in/out accommodation deals via Booking.com, then asked for Snow Capped to beat them.
+They actually came back with a lower price, better flight options, and even included transfers to and from Kelowna.
 I’ve found this is the smarter way to book travel and save a lot of money.
 Check in with multiple travel agents in your country and suss out their reviews to ensure they are reputable.

 2. Stay close to the town and main runs

-Stay somewhere close to these main runs and town centre (highlighted on the map below) for easy access to ski lifts, cafes, restaurants, bars and other facilities.
+Stay somewhere close to these main runs and town center (highlighted on the map below) for easy access to ski lifts, cafes, restaurants, bars, and other facilities.

-I highly recommend staying at Trappers Crossing condos, which are great value especially if you book early.
-These are cozy Canadian themed condos with all the creature comforts and a homely feel – see the inclusions below.
+I highly recommend staying at Trappers Crossing condos, which are of great value, especially if you book early.
+These are cozy Canadian-themed condos with all the creature comforts and a homely feel – see the inclusions below.
 The outdoor hot tub was perfect at the end of the day.

-Trappers Crossing is not quite ski in ski out but just a short walk located next to the Perfection Run immediate run and across the road from the Humingbird beginner run.
+Trappers Crossing is not quite ski-in/out, but just a short walk located next to the Perfection Run immediate run and across the road from the Hummingbird beginner run.
 If you are intermediate or advanced, you can ski/board out to Perfection Run if the snow is good.
-If that’s not appealing, just walk across the road and ski in below the Plaza chair.
-It’s a 3 minute walk to the village for all the conveniences and don’t forget to drop into the Bean Scene café across the road for your morning coffee (the best we’ve tried in Big White hands down!).
+If that’s not appealing, walk across the road and ski-in below the Plaza chair.
+It’s a 3-minute walk to the village for all the conveniences, and doesn’t forget to drop into the Bean Scene café across the road for your morning coffee (the best we’ve tried in Big White, hands down!).

 3. Night skiing or boarding

 Night skiing or boarding at Big White is a must!
-Apparently, Big White has the largest vertical drop of night skiing in North America and it certainly felt like it – we had the best fun ever!
-4 hours of it after dark was just not enough and the only thing missing was a ride up bar.
+Apparently, Big White has the largest vertical drop of night skiing in North America, and it certainly felt like it – we had the best fun ever!
+4 hours of it after dark was just not enough, and the only thing missing was a ride-up bar.
 I was in a zone pumping out the rasta music through my K2 helmet and shredding up a storm.
-My son enjoyed practising jumps and cruising through Telus Park on repeat.
+My son enjoyed practicing jumps and cruising through Telus Park on repeat.

-The best way to do this is to take a half day, do your morning runs, chill out in the afternoon and start your night skiing around 5pm.
-The $12 Friday nights is great value but recommend going mid-week as there are less people on the mountain.
+The best way to do this is to take a half-day, do your morning runs, chill out in the afternoon and start your night skiing around 5 pm.
+The $12 Friday nights is great value but I recommend going mid-week as there are fewer people on the mountain.